For Your Eyes Only (short story collection): Plot inspirations

 The underground hideout in "From a View to a Kill" was inspired by Fleming's brother Peter's band of Auxiliary Units who dug tunnel networks in Britain in 1940 as part of a resistance movement in advance of a German invasion.
-The name of the secret service operative in Paris—Mary Ann Russell—is probably named after a former girlfriend, Maud Russell, according to Fleming's bibliographer, Jon Gilbert.
+The secret service operative in Paris—Mary Ann Russell—is probably named after a former girlfriend, Maud Russell, according to Fleming's bibliographer, Jon Gilbert.

 "For Your Eyes Only" was set in Vermont, where Fleming had spent a number of summers at his friend Ivar Bryce's Black Hole Hollow Farm, which became the model for Hammerstein's hideaway, Echo Lake.
 The name of the villain of the story, Hammerstein was taken from General Baron Kurt von Hammerstein-Equord (1878–1943), one of Hitler's opponents.
 When Mrs Havelock says "Somebody's gone and bought that ghastly Blue Harbour hotel", Fleming is having a joke at the expense of his friend and neighbour Noël Coward, who had a house in Jamaica called Blue Harbour, not far from Fleming's.
 The story's name comes from a stamp used in the Naval Intelligence Division to show the classification of secret documents; Fleming was a member of the unit during the war.
 In October 1959 Fleming wrote to his publishers "I rather like 'For Your Eyes Only'.
 This used to be stamped on secret papers in the early days of the war and is still occasionally in use."

 "Quantum of Solace" takes its structure – an agent's private conversation with a high-ranking diplomat about socially unequal romance – from Maugham's short story "His Excellency".
 (Note: "His Excellency" is a story narrated by the British ambassador to Ashenden about how he turned down the love of his life—an acrobat—for a woman from his own class.
 He went on to his distinguished but dull career in the Foreign Office, but has always regretted his decision.)
 The story also provides a indication of the parlous state of Fleming's own marriage at the time of writing.

 "Risico" was inspired by Fleming's love of Venice.
 In 1958 he holidayed with his wife Ann there and at the Lido island.
 Fleming was a great admirer of Thomas Mann's work Death in Venice, which is set on the Lido, and the Flemings visited it for that reason.
 Fleming used the location as the backdrop for the story.
 For the love interest in the story, Lisl, Fleming used the name of an ex-girlfriend from Kitzbühel in Austria, where he had travelled in the 1930s.
 For Colombo's name, Fleming borrowed the surname of Gioacchino Colombo, the Ferrari engine designer.

 In addition to being inspired by his visit to the Seychelles in 1958, Fleming recalled a trip to two small islands off Jamaica he had made to observe a scientific expedition.
 He witnessed the scientists use the method of pouring poison into the water to obtain samples.